 Airbus has nicknamed its next-generation winglet — a taller, thinner fin designed for the A320 series — a “sharklet.”
 This, we take it, is in reference to its dorsal-esque shape, but grammatically it makes no sense.
 “Winglet” means a small wing, or an appendage to one.
 A “sharklet” would be a small shark.
 No part of an airplane is called a shark.

 At last, a livery to love.
 Rising above a tarmac jammed with meaningless swooshy things, pretentious patterns and too-fancy textures, comes the new Air Canada.
 It’s a striking, back-to-basics look.
 The high-contrast black and red are a long overdue change from the soapy blue fuselage Air Canada has been using — a hue that, at least in my mind, made every plane reminiscent of the tiling in an airport men’s room — while the maple leaf roundel, virtually unchanged over the decades, looks more dashing than ever up there on the tail (and that leaf, it needs to be said, has quietly become one of the industry’s most enduring and iconic insignias).
 I’d love to see a carrier reintroduce the old nose-to-tail window stripe, but the painted underside (I would have fattened it just a touch) gives the jet some nice horizontal definition.
 The raccoon-face windscreen is both a roguish flourish and a throwback to the liveries of old, when cockpit windows were often masked in black to reduce sun glare.
-All together, it’s a proud design that says one thing and says it beautifully: Air Canada.
+All together, it’s a proud design that says one thing and says it nicely: Air Canada.
 That might seem redundant, but the trend in liveries over the past fifteen years, relying on hoary “in motion” themes and overly tangled motifs, has left many a carrier’s identity muted.
 Here is a brash, in-your-face refutation of these hackneyed themes, and it will hopefully encourage others to follow suit.
 It gets an A-grade.
 And I never give As.

 Photos: Air Canada